 All kinds of things can be submitted for classification.
 We've classified drink cans, artworks, T-shirts, newspapers and billboards over the years.
 They were submitted because someone was concerned that their unrestricted availability could do an 'injury to the public good'.

 Classification Officers are experts at applying the classification law.
 They examine a publication that has been submitted (such as a film or book) against criteria in section 3 of the Classification Act.
 There's a page on our main website that explains how the classification criteria are applied.
-Find out more about applying the classification criteria
+Applying the classification criteria

 The Resources section of this site includes case studies of how the criteria has been applied to specific films, games and other publications.
-Find out more about our case studies
+Case studies

 Once a publication has been examined and considered against all the criteria in section 3 of the Classification Act, the Classification Officer will recommend a classification and discuss this with other staff - it's never just one person's opinion.
 The Classification Office can decide to make the publication: